 THE ACADEMIC

-I am an assistant teaching professor of Japanese Cultural Studies and Director of Undergraduate Studies (starting Fall 2023) at the University at Buffalo, SUNY in the Asian Studies Program.
-I love readings mysteries and am a huge fan of Sherlock Holmes and Detective Conan.
+I am an assistant professor of Japanese Language Literature, and Culture in the Department of Modern Languages and Comparative Literature at Baruch College (CUNY) located in the heart of Manhattan, New York!
+I love reading mysteries and am a huge Sherlock Holmes and Detective Conan fan.
 As such, I mostly research 19th-century Neo-Meiji and Japanese Neo-Victorian adaptations of detective stories in modern Japanese media.

 THE TEACHER